 Originally, the park's theme had something to do with cute gnomes that lived in a Magic Mountain.
-After Six Flags came on the scene, it threw out the gnomes, pumped up the testosterone, and created what it has dubbed the "Xtreme" park.
+After Six Flags came on the scene in 1979, it threw out the gnomes, pumped up the testosterone, and created what it has dubbed the "Xtreme" park.
 With 19 thrill machines, Six Flags Magic Mountain now claims the world's largest arsenal of coasters.

 Today, like most Six Flags properties, Magic Mountain is really more an "iron park," an amusement park filled with a hodgepodge of rides, than a cohesive theme park.
 But what a collection of coasters.

 The park's X2, the world's first "fourth-dimension" coaster, has cars that sit alongside the track and independently spin 360 degrees forwards and backwards.
 Talk about disorienting!
 And terrifying.
 The scream-tastic ride makes the cut for the list of the scariest roller coasters.

 Also on the crazy-scary coaster list is Superman: The Escape.
 It climbs a 415-foot tower, reaches 100 mph, and subjects its riders to 6.5 seconds of weightlessness (all world records when the ride debuted.
 It still ranks highly among the world's fastest coasters and the tallest coasters).

 The floorless coaster, Scream- Ride Out Loud, is one of the best of its kind.
 Goliath, on the other hand, just may be one of parkdom's worst hypercoasters.
 Its intense positive G forces can induce harrowing grayouts.